davidgregs87/Query-IP_Project-command-line-tool-/README.md

 # Usage

-* You can use the command <query> to see the list of options available.
+* You can use the command "query" to see the list of options available.
 * To query the IP address of your local computer you can use the command <query -m>, this will display the result of the IP address of your local computer
 * To query any other IP address apart from your own(local computer), use the command "query -t <target ip>".
 An example is shown below;